Sullux/fp-light-demo/README.md

 # FP Light Demo

 This project is to demo the functionality of the [FP Light](https://github.com/Sullux/fp-light) library.
+It is [available on npm](https://www.npmjs.com/package/@sullux/fp-light) and can be added to your project with `npm i @sullux/fp-light` or `yarn add @sullux/fp-light`.

 ## Installation and Setup